Simone Biles: Early gymnastics career

-Junior
+2011–12: Junior elite

-2011

-Biles began her elite career at age 14 on July 1, 2011, at the 2011 American Classic in Houston.
+Biles began her elite gymnastics career at age 14 on July 1, 2011, at the 2011 American Classic in Houston.
 She placed third all-around, first on vault and balance beam, fourth on floor exercise, and eighth on uneven bars.
-Later that month, Biles competed at the 2011 U.S. Classic in Chicago, Illinois, where she placed 20th all-around, fifth on balance beam and floor exercise.
+Later that month, Biles competed at the 2011 U.S. Classic in Chicago, Illinois, where she placed 20th all-around, fifth on vault and floor exercise.

-2012

-Biles' first meet of 2012 was the American Classic hosted in Huntsville, Texas.
+Biles's first meet of 2012 was the American Classic hosted in Huntsville, Texas.
 She placed first all-around and on vault, tied for second on floor exercise, placed third on balance beam, and fourth on uneven bars.

-Biles' placement in the American Classic secured her a spot to compete at the 2012 USA Gymnastics National Championships.
+Biles's placement in the American Classic secured her a spot to compete at the 2012 USA Gymnastics National Championships.
 She later competed at the 2012 U.S. Classic in Chicago.
 She finished first all-around and on vault, second on floor exercise, and sixth on balance beam.
 In June, she made her second appearance at the U.S. National Championships in St. Louis, Missouri.
 She finished third all-around, first on vault, and sixth on uneven bars, balance beam, and floor exercise.
 After this performance, Biles was named to the U.S. Junior National Team by a committee headed by Márta Károlyi, the National Team Coordinator (2001–2016).

-Senior
+Senior gymnastics career

 2013

-Biles' senior international debut was in March at the 2013 American Cup, a FIG World Cup event.
+Biles's senior international debut was in March at the 2013 American Cup, a FIG World Cup event.
 She and Katelyn Ohashi were named as replacements for Elizabeth Price and 2012 Olympic gold medalist Kyla Ross, both of whom withdrew from the competition because of injuries.
 Biles led for two rotations but finished second behind her teammate, Ohashi, after a fall off the beam.

-Biles traveled to Jesolo, Italy to compete at the 2013 City of Jesolo Trophy.
+Biles traveled to Jesolo, Italy, to compete at the 2013 City of Jesolo Trophy.
 She took the all-around, vault, balance beam, and floor exercise titles in addition to contributing to the U.S. team's gold medal.
 She and the U.S. delegation next competed at an international tri-meet in Chemnitz, Germany, against teams from Germany and Romania.
 The U.S. won the team gold medal.
 In addition, Biles won the vault, balance beam, and floor titles, and tied for second in the all-around, behind Kyla Ross, after a fall on the uneven bars.

 In July, Biles competed at the 2013 U.S. Classic.
 She performed poorly, falling several times, and did not compete vault after twisting her ankle on the floor exercise.
 In the aftermath of this poor performance, Biles consulted a sports psychologist whom she credits with helping her anxiety and confidence issues and allowing her to begin her streak of dominance in the sport.